Planning & Building Inspections

-Evolve is a web-based platform that will streamline the permitting and inspections process for customers and staff.
+As of November 2, 2020, Leland permitting and inspections are facilitated throgh Evolve, a web-based platform that will streamline the permitting and inspections process for customers and staff.
 The launch of Evolve will enhance the customer experience in several ways:

 - Applications for permits will be able to be submitted online.

 - Inspections will be able to be requested online, and inspection results will be automatically emailed to project contacts.

 - The application and review process for system development fees will be incorporated into the building permit application and review process.
 No longer will customers have to submit two separate applications.

 - Zoning review fees, permit fees, inspection fees, and system development fees will all be able to be paid simultaneously online.

 - After online payment of fees, permits will automatically be issued by email.